-- Follow the instructions found in your Porter Cable manual on maintaining the motor.
+- 1. Follow the instructions found in your Porter Cable/Bosch manual on maintaining the motor.
 This includes information on keeping the motor clean and free of dust, maintaining the brushes and replacing the tooling. - 2.
 The Router motor is warranted for one year from the purchase of the machine. - 3.
-Warranty replacement and parts purchases can be handled by your nearest Porter Cable dealer/service center, or Castle. - The Router Motor has two electrical brushes that should be periodically replaced.
-See Fig 9.
+Warranty replacement and parts purchases can be handled by your nearest Porter Cable/ Bosch dealer or service center, or Castle. - 4.
+The Router Motor has two electrical brushes that should be periodically replaced.
+See Fig 8.